jeffmur/fhel/README.md

 Abstract Fully Homomorphic Encryption Library (AFHE)

 The [bridge](https://refactoring.guru/design-patterns/bridge) design of this library implements an abstraction layer over existing Fully Homomorphic Encryption (FHE) libraries.
 Through abstraction, we can interface with various backend libraries via the same function calls.
+The interface layer, FHE, exposes Afhe concrete classes, ex.
+Aseal, lower level C function to be consumed by the Implementation Layer.
+Through the use of pointers, we can create/destroy/reference Afhe objects from Dart.

 ```mermaid